Table Of Contents

 Of the 269 women involved in the first trial, only 171 were followed for the full 5 years.
-Of these, 5 women required hysterectomies and at least 1 became pregnant, according to a heavily-redacted FDA report (PDF).
+Of these, 5 women required hysterectomies and at least 1 became pregnant, according to a heavily-redacted FDA report.

 At least 270 adverse events were reported among the cohort, including dozens involving pain and heavy menstrual periods.
 However, investigators determined that only 17 of these were caused by Essure, which made them conclude that pain and bleeding were rare among users.

 In the larger trial involving 518 participants, only 366 (app.
 70%) were followed for the full 5 years.
-Of these, 15 women had hysterectomies; however, only 2 of were considered to be ‘possibly’ linked to Essure.
+Of these, 15 women had side effects including hysterectomies; however, only 2 of were considered to be ‘possibly’ associated with the device.
 Other findings from the trial included:

 - 38% experienced unusually heavy periods on a recurring basis